Create Interactive & Engaging Learning Centers for Preschoolers Using Printables

 For this activity we combined our free counting cards beads, and pipe cleaners.
 The children can practice counting and threading the beads onto the pipe cleaners (which is also a great fine motor workout).

-12. Use them with Bingo Daubers & Stamps
+12. Incorporate Bingo Daubers & Stamps

 For this activity I combined mini alphabet blocks with the letter recording sheet from the Apple Activity Pack.
 Provide the children with a bingo dauber (or markers of your choice), a few blocks, and a plastic cup.
 Children roll the blocks and mark the corresponding letter to each mat.
 Extend this activity: turn this into a group game by providing all of the children with a mat, and giving each child an opportunity to "roll" the blocks for the whole group.